patternfly/patternfly-react/packages/patternfly-4/react-table/src/components/Table/Table.md

   onExpand(event, rowIndex, colIndex, isOpen, rowData, extraData) {
     const { rows } = this.state;
     if (!isOpen) {
-      //set all other expanded cells false in this row if we are expanding rows[rowIndex].cells.forEach(cell => {
+      // set all other expanded cells false in this row if we are expanding rows[rowIndex].cells.forEach(cell => {
         if (cell.props) cell.props.isOpen = false;
       });